DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 "Goodbye, Professor," she said quietly, eyes glistening.
+She took several deep, trembling breaths.
 But when she looked up, he was no longer there.

 Tears fell on their own accord at his disappearance.
+She glanced at the Time-Turner in her hand.
 Alone.
 I am utterly alone.

 She quickly swiped her eyes and ran up the staircase until she reached the seventh floor.

 "Dilligrout!" she nearly shouted at the Fat Lady, and the door swung open.
 She clambered inside and crossed the common room.
 She paused at Ron's sleeping form on the sofa.

 "You really are insufferable," she said, a fond smile tugging at her lips.
 "I am sorry."
 Gently, she touched her fingertips to the curve of his cheek.
 Then, she ran up to the girls' dormitory.

 Once reaching her bed, she began by taking out her purse and swinging her wand fervently in the air, casting and Undetectable Extension Charm on the bag.
 Once completed, she began going through her things—her copy of Hogwarts, A History, Potions, Transfiguration, and Defense against the Dark Arts were quickly thrown in, along with her clothes, quills, ink bottles, and several other textbooks she deemed important.
 She scoured her school trunk, and her heart stopped when she found the small leather-bound photograph book she had made over the years, filled with pictures of Hermione with Harry and Ron, among with pictures of the Order members and nearly everyone she loved.
 With a small hesitation, she put it inside as well.